Morphology of anisotropic chains in a magneto-rheological fluid during aggregation and disaggregation processes: Acknowledgments.

 \section{Acknowledgments.}

-We wish to acknowledge N. S\'{a}nchez for providing us with explicit data from his work, as well as his comments; ICMM researchers at CSIC for the VSM magnetometry measurements and J. C. G\'{o}mez-S\'{a}ez for her correction of the English version of this manuscript.
-P. Dom\'{i}nguez-Garc\'{i}a has been supported by a F.P.I. fellowship from M.E.C.
-This research has been supported by M.E.C. under Project No. BFM2001-0297.\\
+We wish to acknowledge J.M.
+Gonz\'alez, J.M.
+Palomares and F. Pigazo (ICMM) for the VSM magnetometry measurements, J.M.
+Pastor for fruitful discussions and J. C. G\'{o}mez-S\'{a}ez for her proofreading of the English texts.
+This research has been partially supported by M.E.C. under Project No. FIS2006-12281-C02-02, and by C.A.M under Project S/0505/MAT/0227.